-Doctors reported nasal fractures, multiple concussions, and bilateral forearm breaks.
-The studies question how much Lime, Bird, and other companies knew about injuries before they flooded cities with their scooters.
+Doctors reported nasal fractures, multiple concussions, and bilateral forearm breaks. the studies question how much Lime, Bird, and other companies knew about injuries before they flooded cities with their scooters.

-Consumer Reports obtained data from Portland, Oregon.
-It suggested Bird and Lime were aware of 470 injuries in Oregon before they expanded to multiple U.S. cities.
+Consumer Reports obtained data from Portland, Oregon. it suggested Bird and Lime were aware of 470 injuries in Oregon before they expanded to multiple U.S. cities.
 Electric street scooters are blamed for at least four deaths.
 In February, a Lime scooter rider who was riding the wrong way, according to media reports, died in a crash with an Uber driver in Austin.
-Carlos Sanchez-Martin died on a Lime scooter in Washington DC in 2018 after an SUV hit him.
-The car dragging him for over a dozen yards and pinned him under the vehicle.
+Carlos Sanchez-Martin died on a Lime scooter in Washington DC in 2018 after an SUV hit him. the car dragging him for over a dozen yards and pinned him under the vehicle.

 Investigating Defective Electric Scooter Injuries